 The 43-year-old Detroit native worked on The Last Dance for over two years, collaborating closely with director Jason Hehir to soundtrack one of the most remarkable sports stories ever told.
 As a longtime basketball fan, particularly of the Bulls' arch rivals the Detroit Pistons, the documentary was a dream project for Chung.
 When Hehir, with whom he had worked on the 2018 documentary André the Giant, mentioned the project years ago, Chung admits to a certain amount of begging to be brought on.

 "I was like, dude, I have to work on this with you.
 There was no alternative.
 I would do anything.
-This is one of those things where, literally, I would have worked for free on it." he said over the phone.
+This is one of those things where, literally, I would have worked for free on it."
+Chung, now based in L.A., said over the phone.
 "This is one of those projects where you're just like, I just need to be a part of it somehow, and I'm very fortunate that he wanted to hire me."

 There's also a hilarious scene following the team's win over the Bad Boys era Pistons in the 1991 Eastern Conference Finals.
 While celebrating on a private plane, general manager Jerry Krause makes an attempt at the running man to Kool Moe Dee's "How You Like Me Now."
 But I'd really be remiss if I didn't call attention to the montage of Jordan game highlights set to Prince's "Partyman" from the original soundtrack to the 1989 film Batman.
 It's impossible not to get goosebumps as the sheer brilliance and spectacle of Jordan's skill is supercut to Prince's indelible voice as it trills all hail the new king in town over the synth-funk beat.